Key points about irritable hip

 - have a low fever up to 38°C, but usually they have a normal temperature

 You can usually look after your child with irritable hip at home.
-You won't usually need to see a doctor.
+You won't usually need to see a health professional.

 - develops a fever above 38°C